'xegpu' Dialect

 .chunk_size

-: indicates number of contiguous elements accessed for each offset, default is 1.
-It is used withscattered
+: Specifies the number of contiguous elements accessed per offset.
+The default value is 1.

 Parameters: ¶